LUH-AI/robotics-project-24/CLUSTER.md

     * Note: vMaterials_2 can be downloaded here: https://developer.nvidia.com/vmaterials (if needed)
   * The code/configs may have to be updated for the new file locations

+* To disable the GUI you have to run isaacsim scripts with the environment variable (or argument) HEADLESS=1 (--headless) and if needed ENABLE_CAMERAS=1 (--enable_cameras)
+* **Troubleshooting**
+  * ModuleNotFoundError: No module named 'warp'
+    * Fix: pip install warp-lang
+    * If you have installed only 'warp', you might have to uninstall it and reinstall 'warp-lang' (if you encounter the error ModuleNotFoundError: No module named 'warp.thirdparty')

 ### WebRTC Client (Still not working with Cluster)
 1. Start an interactive session with the following command.
 The following command uses a compute node with a single GPU for an hour (for me an NVIDIA RTX A6000 was provided which worked for the basic example.
 If no valid GPU type is selected, you can start a script with srun and specify the gpu type with --gres=gpu:gpu_type:number_of_gpus and the amount of RAM with --mem 10GB)
 ```bash